-Mediators.
 Analyses employed two mediators, Internet skills and political interest.
-These variables were expected to be influenced by the aforementioned set of exogenous variables and in turn predict online political participation.
-Respondents were asked to assess their Internet skills from 1 = poor to 5 = excellent (for similar operationalizations, see Bonfadelli 2002; General Social Survey 2004; Min 2010;
+These variables were expected to be influenced by the above set of exogenous variables and in turn predict online political participation.
+Respondents were asked to assess their Internet skills from 1=poor to 5=excellent (see Bonfadelli 2002; General Social Survey 2004; Min 2010; Vonbun and Schönbach 2014 for similar operationalizations; see Hargittai and Shafer 2006; Litt 2013 for a discussion).
+In 2011, 73% of participants reported good, very good, or excellent Internet skills and 77% did so in 2013.
+The mean score for Internet skills was 3.12 (SD=.96) in 2011 and 3.22 (SD=.99) in 2013.
+Political interest was also measured using a single item by asking respondents how much they were interested in politics and political topics from 1=not at all interested to 4=very interested (see Prior, 2010).
+The majority of Swiss Internet users was politically interested: 59% (2011) and 64% (2013) were interested or very interested.
+The mean score for political interest was 2.65 (SD=.98) in 2011 and 2.76 (SD=.98) in 2013.

-Vonbun and Schönbach 2014; for a discussion and potential biases in the self-assessment of Internet skills, see Hargittai and Shafer 2006; Litt 2013).
-In 2011, 73 percent of participants reported good, very good, or excellent Internet skills, and 77 percent did so in 2013.
-The mean score for Internet skills was 3.12 (SD = .96) in 2011 and 3.22 (SD = .99) in 2013.
-Political interest was also measured using a single item by asking respondents how much they were interested in politics and political topics from 1 = not at all interested to 4 = very interested (see Prior 2010).
-The majority of Swiss Internet users was politically interested: 59 percent (2011) and 64 percent (2013) were interested or very interested.
-The mean score for political interest was 2.65 (SD = .98) in 2011 and 2.76 (SD = .98) in 2013.
+Dependent variable (outcome): online political participation

-Dependent variable (outcome): online political participation.
 The specific type of Internet use we sought to explain, online political participation, was measured using four variables.
-Respondents were asked if they had been politically engaged in the past year by seeking information on political topics, participating in political discussions, joining a protest movement or sending out a protesting letter, or creating their own political content such as flyers or blog posts.
-The response categories were no; yes, offline only; yes, online only; and yes, both offline and online (see Appendix, Table A1 for the distribution of responses).
+Respondents were asked if they had been politically engaged in the past year by seeking information on political topics, by participating in political discussions, by joining a protest movement or sending out a protesting letter, or by creating their own political content such as flyers or blog posts.
+The response categories were no; yes, offline; yes, online; and yes, both offline and online.
 The last two categories were coded as one, indicating online political participation.
 The first two categories were coded as zero.
-The first activity, information seeking, is a rather passive form of participation with lower investment; accordingly, the number of respondents who engaged in this use was comparably high: 38 percent in 2011 and 35 percent in 2013.
-The other three forms of political participation were expectedly infrequent (between 2 percent and 7 percent).
-Therefore, the three dichotomized variables for online political discussion, protest, and content creation were summed, resulting in a four-point variable ranging from zero to three, indicating the intensity of active participation.
-For the SEM analysis, the latent variable online political participation was thus reflected by two manifest indicators in the model, passive online political participation and active online political participation.
+The first activity, information seeking, was considered a rather passive form of participation with lower investment; accordingly, the number of respondents who engaged in this use was comparably high: 38% in 2011 and 35% in 2013.
+The other three forms of political participation were expectedly infrequent (between 2% and 7%).
+Therefore, the three dichotomized variables for online political discussion, protest, and content creation were summed, resulting in a fourpoint variable ranging from zero to three, indicating the intensity of active participation.
+The latent variable online political participation was thus reflected by two manifest indicators in the model, passive online political participation and active online political participation.
 These indicators produced consistently high factor loadings between .74 and .96 (see Table 1).